nicolasluckie/Crackle/PRIVACY.md

 # Privacy Policy

-**Last Updated:** October 15, 2025
+**Last Updated:** October 18, 2025

 This privacy policy applies to the Crackle web application, created by Nicolas Luckie as an open-source service.
 This service is provided "AS IS" for helping users practice and solve Wordle puzzles.

 ## What Information We Collect

-Crackle uses Umami Analytics, a privacy-focused analytics platform, to understand how users interact with the application.
-The following anonymous information is collected:
+Crackle uses Rybbit Analytics, a privacy-focused, cookieless analytics platform, to understand how users interact with the application.
+We configure analytics to be anonymous and minimal.
+The following information may be collected:

-### Usage Analytics
+### Usage Analytics (anonymous)
-- **Page views**: 📄 Which screens you visit (main menu, practice mode, crack mode)
+- Page views for key screens: 📄 main menu, practice mode, crack mode (tracked manually — not every page by default)
-- **Game interactions**: 🎮
+- Game interactions: 🎮
     - ⚙️ Mode selections (practice or crack)
     - 🎯 Guess submissions and guess counts
     - 🏆 Game completions and wins
     - 🔘 Button clicks (back, reset, new game)
-- **Technical data**: 🖥️ Your browser type and operating system
+- Technical data: 🖥️ Aggregated browser type and operating system
-- **Location data**: 🌍 Your country (anonymized, no city or precise location)
+- Location data: 🌍 Country-level only (no city or precise location)

 ### What We Do NOT Collect
 - ❌ No personal information (name, email, phone number, etc.)
-- ❌ No precise location data (only country-level, anonymized)
+- ❌ No precise location data (only country-level)
-- ❌ No cookies for tracking
+- ❌ No cookies for tracking (Rybbit is configured cookieless)
-- ❌ No IP addresses (not stored)
+- ❌ No individual keystrokes (letters, backspace) or typed content
-- ❌ No keyboard input beyond basic interaction events
+- ❌ No user profiles, session replays, or cross-session identifiers
 - ❌ No personally identifiable information of any kind

 ## How We Use This Information

-The anonymous usage data helps us:
+Anonymous usage data helps us:
 - Understand which features are most popular
 - Improve the user experience
 - Identify and fix technical issues